 There are even 6 hull windows so you can cook and relax with a sea view!

 Hanse yacht interiors are modern loft-style.
-You can stamp your creative touch on the interior by choosing from a wide range of woods, floorboards and upholstery.
+You can stamp your creative on the interior by choosing from a wide range of woods, floorboards and upholstery.

 Hanse designers always think hard about the ambience inside your yacht.
 You’ll really appreciate the indirect lighting with optional LED overhead lights.